IhorKlimov/SmartImagePicker/README.md

                         1 /*aspect ratio y*/);
 ```

-Oerriden methods should be in your Fragment
+Overriden methods should be in your Fragment

 ```java
 @Override